janardhan74/TicTacToe-React.js/README.md

 ## Demo

-You can watch a demo of the game [here](https://github.com/janardhan74/TicTacToe-React.js/blob/master/simplescreenrecorder-2024-05-15_08.26.16.mkv).
+You can watch a demo of the game [here](https://drive.google.com/file/d/1remSrMdgK0Qzw9jjWOdEWVG4hiQszpAs/view?usp=drive_link).

+Click the link to watch the gameplay video.

 ## Usage